Wolflink875/Quad-Fit/README.md

 Corrects 'Time' of Data2 by difference between minima Displays plot with correction
+The vertical placement of data2 is increased arbitrarily for easier visualization

-In addition, after closing figure 2 (only if quad fit is selected) a new range is used to find the minimum of a select range on plot 2, and then draw lines at those points and directly between.
+In addition, after closing figure 2 (only if quad fit is selected) a new range is used to find the minimum of the select range on plot 2, and then draws lines at those points.
-More user-based interactivity will be added soon
+A line is also drawn halfway between the above mentioned points.

+There is now a terminal for easier user input of the min range.
+Finally, the program locates the intersection point between the min lines and plot 1.
+This is done for both mins.